Save Hemp Beverages

 • Minnesota businesses lose revenue

-• Consumer demand does not disappear
+• Consumer demand doesn't disappear — the market goes underground

 This is not a solution.
 It is a step backward.